scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Filters versus Conditions: which to use
 =======================================

-The most obvious structural differences between filters and conditions give insight to how they are to be used.
+The structural differences between filters and conditions give insight to how they are to be used.
 Filters are intended to apply to the max graph to reduce the edge set; they return a graph.
 This is meant to be a a way to reduce a graph's edgeset in place.
-Conditions are intended to be applied to a series of graphs generated by an iterator taking subgraphs of some other graph
+Conditions are intended to be applied to a series of graphs generated by an iterator returning a subset of those graphs.

 |cbnx|: Representing probabilistic relations and sampling